 There are methods to report inappropriate behavior in the chat rooms, and users are regularly Muted or Banned when this happens.
 But not before our children read what’s been written.
 It falls on us to proactively approach internet communications with our children.
 It means opening dialogue with your kids and preparing them for the online world, but also takong steps to protect them as necessary.

 As parents we need to step up and better monitor the apps we are allowing our children to use.
 Be involved, ask them about their games, download them on your own device and check them out for yourselves.

-We allow my son to play Clash of Clans only because my husband and I run our own Clan, and since my son is a member of our clan, we can monitor his chat use and “protect” him from unsavoury persons.
+We allow my son to play Clash of Clans only because my husband and I run our own Clan, and since my son is a member of our clan, we can monitor his chat room use and “protect” him from unsavoury persons.

-I also guide the other children in our clan.
+I also guide the other children in our clan chat.
 I can’t take the game away from them, I’m not their mother, but I can do my best to watch over the ones in my clan.
 It’s the responsibility of us good hearted people to watch over the kids online when given a chance.
 I constantly remind them all to never give out personal information, watch what they say (when you write down online it never goes away) and respect their peers and elders.
 I even ask them if they do their homework and study before playing!

 But people like me are a rarity online, and it’s more likely that your child is being talked to by much less considerate persons.
 And it’s not just adults who are capable of causing your children harm, but other kids and teenagers too.
 Left unsupervised, the things that minors discuss in chat rooms can be very scary and honestly, disgusting.
 I tell my son constantly “be careful, you can’t unsee or unhear things once they come at you” and this applies especially to online interactions.

-Rules we have for multi-player games
+Rules we have for multi-player games with chat room feature

 Some of the rules I have for my son’s game time (and this applies to all games) arenas follows.
 At time of writing, he is 11 years old and does not have a cellphone- only a small iPod.